r0nni3/go-service/Readme.md

 #Service Template

 This template is inspired in the work of great devs.
-I took bits and peaces from variuos posts, right now
+I took bits and peaces from various posts, right now
 I don't remember the urls, I will search it and put it here as soon as I can.